|

 they make it to the upper river.
 There are many fishing

 opportunities in the area.
-Many of the small streams in the area
+Lot's of the small streams in the area

 also receive runs of Salmon.
 Plus there is always the famed St.